-Still, there are too many mistakes that anesthesiologists make that cause patients injury and death.
+Still, there are too many mistakes that anesthesiologists make that cause patient injury and death.

-Anesthesia is a medication that is added to a patient’s body prior to a surgical procedure in order to keep the patient relaxed and comfortable during the process.
+Anesthesia is a medication that is added to a patient’s body prior to a surgical procedure to keep the patient relaxed and comfortable during the process.

 General Anesthesia is used to cause a patient to become unconscious during the procedure while local anesthesia is used to numb a small area of the body where the procedure is being performed via an injection of medication.

 Regional anesthesia is very similar to local anesthesia where an injection of medication is used to numb a part of the body, but regional anesthesia different from local anesthesia concerns a larger part of the body, such as from the waist down.

 Common Anesthesia Malpractice Cases